jmersonuo/jmersonuo.github.io/Activities/LayoutAndFonts-01.md

 ### I. Getting setup

-1. Save the following files to your R drive, or local computer:
+1. From the course R Drive (R:\Class_Data\Activity5), save the following files to your R drive:
   - filter-markers.html
+  - VersitileLayout.html
+  - VersitileLayout.js
+  - VersitileLayout.css

   When you open the map, you should have a mapbox-light style centered on Washington DC.